smaht-dac/submitr/docs/source/schema_types.rst

 Below are the object types supported by SMaHT Portal.
 Click on the type name for more details.

-..
-DO NOT TOUCH THIS LINE: USED BY generate_schema_doc SCRIPT!

 .. toctree::
   :caption: Types  🔍
   :maxdepth: 1

+  ..
+DO NOT TOUCH THIS LINE!
+USED BY gendoc SCRIPT!

   schemas/AlignedReads
   schemas/Analyte